What is a credit card and it isn’t

 - The balance is subject to significant interest charges if not paid in the full amount

-While credit cards are ideal for payment in cash of products as well as services, they shouldn’t be used for an extended credit facility.
+While credit cards are ideal for payment in cash of products as well as services, they shouldn’t be used for an extended credit facility. interest and charges.

 Interest charged on credit cards